The Partition-Frequency Enumeration Matrix: A calculus for obtaining PFE Matrices

-Assuming this pattern continues, we see that the matrix obtained is the same as one corresponding to the product which generates partitions with parts congruent to $1$ or $4$ (mod $5$).
-This shows how one can discover the (first) Rogers--Ramanujan identity.
+Assuming this pattern continues, we see that the matrix obtained is the same as the one corresponding to the product which generates partitions with parts congruent to $1$ or $4$ (mod $5$).
+This shows how one can discover the (first) Rogers--Ramanujan identity. \end{Example} This example shows that we can use Theorem~\ref{th:series-PFE} to experimentally obtain an infinite product of the form